 If you’re seeing this error message in a different browser, then check our blog How to Clear Browser Cache for all major browsers.

 Open Website in the Different browser

-After following the above workaround, the site still showing the “This Site is Not Secure” or “Security Certificate is Not Secure,” then maybe the problem is with your default browser.
+After following the above workaround, if the site still shows the “This Site is Not Secure” or “Security Certificate is Not Secure,” then maybe the problem is with your default browser.
 To troubleshoot this, you can try to visit the same website on a different site and check if this fixes the issue.

 If the same website is working fine in another browser, then it is time to reset your browser to default settings.

 Note: Following workaround will only work if you see certificate error because of your web browser.

 Sometimes users can face this error due date and time is not synchronized on their computer.
 Here’s how you can check and fix it: